 Ryan recommends basing yourself in McCarthy, one of the few towns within the park.

 “It’s a really cool little town.
 A lot of the buildings are still from that time when it became a mining town.
-So Kennicott was where all the mining happened; McCarthy's where all of the nightlife happened - miners’ nightlife,” he says.
+So Kennicott was where all the copper milling from the mines happened; McCarthy's where all of the nightlife happened - miners’ nightlife,” he says.

 McCarthy has a handful of accommodation options, including several scenic campsites, a couple of B&Bs and some wooden cabins - these cater to a range of different budgets.